paludit/orate/README.md

 1. Create an account using Google Account.
 2. Chat with other users.
 3. Online presence of the other user.
-4. Read recipents - sent, delivered and read
+4. Read recipents - sent, delivered and read.